bikefittr.com

 The Comfort-Performance Spectrum

 In triathlon bike fitting, comfort and performance exist on a spectrum rather than as opposing forces.
-The key insight: a position you can't sustain isn't actually faster.
+The key insight: a position you cannot sustain is not actually faster.

 Understanding where you fall on this spectrum helps you make informed decisions about your fit: